AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 ## SETTING UP A GLOBUS CONNECT ENDPOINT ON A LINUX HOST

 This hands-on exercise will involve setting up and configuring a Globus endpoint on a Linux host.
 We have provided a virtual machine (VM) for each workshop participant on which you will be able to install Globus Connect Server v5 (GCSv5).
-Note that these VMs will be destroyed after the workshop, and they are not intended for high-volume transfers or transfer performance evaluation.
+Note that these workshop VMs will be destroyed after the workshop, and they are not intended for high-volume transfers or transfer performance evaluation.

 A comprehensive video has been published by Globus on YouTube at [Introduction to Globus for System Administrators - YouTube](https://www.youtube.com/watch?v=86uEdOOfY7g&t=2272s).
 There is full documentation available at [Globus Connect Server](https://docs.globus.org/globus-connect-server/).

-Note: Before you start, you will need to make sure that you have a valid institutional account you can use to log into the [Globus Web App](https://app.globus.org/).
-This user will become the owner of the Globus objects we create.
-You will need to nominate a valid education or research institutional account that can be used to log into Globus.
-If you do not have valid institutional credentials, then you will still be able to log in to Globus using GitHub, Google or ORCID.
+Note: Before you start, you will need to make sure that you have a valid institutional account you can use to log into the [Globus Web App](https://app.globus.org/), or, alternatively, a GitHub, Google or ORCID account.
+This user will become the owner of the Globus objects you will create in this part of the workshop.

-Note that we have already taken care of the networking prerequisites on the virtual machines in this workshop, so you will not need to configure the firewall or port forwarding rules.
+We have already taken care of the networking prerequisites on the virtual machines in this workshop, so you will not need to configure the firewall or port forwarding rules.

 Some tips for the hands-on sections below:
 - The text shown in Courier (fixed-pitch) font is either command templates or output.
 Custom values in commands are shown enclosed in angle-brackets like this: ```<custom text to be replaced>```.